vnnico/TalentFind/README.md

       ```
          The flask server will run at http://127.0.0.1:8000
 5. How to run the website <br>
-   Make sure all the 3 server is running properly.
+   Make sure all the 3 server (backend, frontend, and AI) is running properly.
 To try the website, use the HTTPS from the frontend server. <br>
    ```bash
    http://localhost:5173/ # frontend server
    ```